The-AnhTa/the-anhta.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is The-Anh Ta (Tạ Thế Anh in Vietnamese).
 Since 2023, I have been working as a Research Scientist at The Commonwealth Scientific and Industrial Research Organisation (CSIRO), Marsfield, NSW, Australia.
-I do research in Applied Cryptography (Digital Signature, Zero-Knowledge Proof, Quantum-Safe Transition) and Machine Learning (Neural Network Pruning, Robustness).
+I do research in Applied Cryptography (Digital Signature, Zero-Knowledge Proof, Quantum-Safe Transition) and Machine Learning (Neural Network Pruning, Robustness), and more recently on Energy Cybersecurity and Smart Grids.
 Here is the link to [my GoogleScholar page](https://scholar.google.co.uk/citations?hl=en&user=1y0vv1wAAAAJ&view_op=list_works&sortby=pubdate).

 Before moving to Australia, I was at KDDI Research, Japan; and AI Center, FPT Software, Vietnam.
 I obtained my PhD in Mathematics from the Paris-Saclay University, Orsay, France [(Link to my thesis)](https://www.theses.fr/2020UPASM007).
 Before that, I did my undergraduate studies (BSc and MSc) in Mathematics at the Eötvös Loránd University (ELTE) in Budapest, Hungary.